chingu-voyages/voyage-project-aihelper/README.md

 * Constraint

-  Finally, _constraint_ provides more direction for any boundries you would like the AI tool to honor in the results it generates.
+  Finally, _constraint_ provides more direction for any boundaries you would like the AI tool to honor in the results it generates.
 For example:

   ```text